Ljinod/cozy-docs/src/documents/en/hack/cookbooks/sharing.html.md

   like, one for each document shared.
   Even though the docType is not needed to precisely identify a file, it is however useful for security measures.
-* **continuous**: a boolean telling wether or not every change the sharer makes on the document is propagated to the recipients.
+* **continuous**: [optionnal] a boolean telling whether or not every change the sharer makes on the document is propagated to the recipients.
+If this field is missing, the default value is true.

 > *Alice*: That's it?
 > *Cozy*: Yup, that's all the information you need to send. :-)